 The College is self-insured for unemployment compensation claims.
-As a result, the College has a \$252,771 bank letter of credit, which expires on December 31, 2024, that was issued in favor of the Treasurer of the Wisconsin Unemployment Reserve Fund in order to assure payment of unemployment compensation.
+As a result, the College has a \$252,771 bank letter of credit that was issued in favor of the Treasurer of the Wisconsin Unemployment Reserve Fund in order to assure payment of unemployment compensation.
+During December 2023, the College extended the expiration date of the bank letter of credit to December 31, 2027.